khaled-hamam/design-patterns-explained/library/Behavioral Patterns/Command/README.md

 The invoker is an optional class in sometimes, but most of the times you'll want one place to manage the execution of the commands to keep track of them.

+The Command pattern is usually implemented as prototype pattern, if the commands should be cloned before pushed to the history list or at any other point of time **(see Example 1).**

 ## Examples

 |        Source Code        |  UML   |